PM Office Reluctant over SCJ Candidates in 2016: Ex-Head

 - Русский

-The office asked the SCJ to explain the process for picking its candidates to fill vacancies for three positions in 2016, when Shinzo Abe was the country's prime minister, he said.

-With priority orders, the SCJ presented two candidates each for the three posts, Onishi, 72, told a joint hearing by opposition parties, including the Constitutional Democratic Party of Japan, that was held over the recent controversial rejections by Prime Minister Yoshihide Suga, who took office last month to succeed Abe, of the appointments of six nominees recommended by the SCJ as its members.
+Onishi, 72, who served as SCJ president between 2011 and 2017, made the statements at a joint hearing by opposition parties, including the Constitutional Democratic Party of Japan, over the recent controversial rejections by Prime Minister Yoshihide Suga, who took office last month to succeed Shinzo Abe, of the appointments of six nominees recommended by the SCJ as its members.

-The prime minister's office told the SCJ that it favored the second candidate for two of the three posts, according to Onishi.
-The council asked the office for an explanation on why it thought that way, but the office never revealed the reason, he said.
-As a result, the SCJ gave up filling the vacancies at the time.

-In its regular reshuffle of 105 members in 2017, the SCJ presented a list of candidates exceeding the number to the prime minister's office and gave it an explanation, Onishi also said.
+The law on the SCJ stipulates that members of the council are nominated by the institution and appointed by the prime minister.

+Meanwhile, the Cabinet Office, after asking the Cabinet Legislation Bureau about the interpretation of the law, drew up in November 2018 a document saying that the prime minister does not necessarily have an obligation to appoint nominees as recommended by the SCJ.
+The government agency oversees the SCJ.

 [Copyright The Jiji Press, Ltd.]